 When do I find out about my camper's activities/activity fees?

-Activities are assigned a few days before the start of camp for Adventure, Explore, Voyage, Pursuit, Plunge and Quest campers.
+Activities are assigned a few days before the start of camp for Adventure, Explore, and Plunge campers.
 If you have selected an activity with an additional fee and your camper is assigned to that activity(s) you will see a charge come through on your credit card.
 If you did not pay with a credit card you can bring cash on opening day.
 Campers will find out their activities when they arrive at their cabins.

 What kind of meals/snacks are included for my child?

 We offer 3 nutritional, well balanced meals with lots of fruits and vegetables.
 If your child has special dietary allergies or concerns please note this on your application.
 Our staff will contact you the week prior if we have any questions.
 We work hard to accommodate special dietary needs.
 There will also be an evening snack and tuck time once a day.

 How do I know if there is room for my child to come to camp?

 To find out you can check availability on our camp pages on this website.
 The number listed beside each camp represents how many spots remain.
 It is updated regularly but is not a live representation.

 Is there financial aid for families who can't afford the registration fees?

 We are already praying for a strong and dynamic staff team.
 This incredible group of young adults will lead, play alongside, and support your camper through each day full of fun activities, creative games, exciting chapels and quiet cabin times.
 Prior to any staff member arriving we require an in-depth application, three references and criminal record check.
 Staff must also sign their full agreement with our values and code of conduct.
 We also require First Aid Training for all cabin leaders and leadership staff.